 Kids with diabetes may need to check blood sugar levels and have an extra snack to prevent low blood sugar levels.
 Or if your child is starting a rigorous exercise schedule, like training for a sport, the doctor may recommend a reduced insulin dosage to help prevent hypoglycemia.

 High blood sugar levels may also have to be addressed before or during exercise.
-The muscles need more energy during exercise, so the body responds by releasing extra sugar, or glucose into the blood.
+The muscles need more energy during exercise, so the body responds by releasing extra glucose into the blood.
 If the body doesn't have enough insulin to use the glucose, then the sugar will stay in the blood.
-This can cause a person to urinate more, which can lead to dehydration, especially when someone is losing more water from the body from sweating and breathing hard during exercise.
+This can make a person pee more, which can lead to dehydration, especially when someone loses even more water through sweating and breathing hard during exercise.
 Other signs of high blood sugar include excessive thirst, fatigue, weakness, and blurry vision.

 The doctor will probably want your child to check blood sugar levels before starting to exercise.
-Your child's health care team will outline what blood sugar levels need attention before, during, or after exercise, and they'll also explain how to take action and get back in the game.
+The diabetes health care team will explain which blood sugar levels need attention before, during, or after exercise, and how to take action and get back in the game.

 Make sure your child knows how to recognize the symptoms of hypoglycemia and hyperglycemia, which mean it's time to stop exercising and follow the doctor's instructions.

 The diabetes health care team will offer specific suggestions to help your child get ready for exercise or join a sport, but here are a few general exercise tips: